genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 </foundation-grid-pro>
 ```

-If you don't define any additional column, you would have this grid displayed:
+If you don't define any additional columns, this is the grid that you will see:

 ![](/img/grid-trade-quantity-price.png)

-Now, in the context/component's own class, let's define a new column like this:
+Now, in the context/component's own class, you can define a new column.
+This example defines a `field` that has the same as a field in the back-end: **PRICE**.
+It pins the field to the right:

 ```ts
 public myCustomColumn: ColDef =